 What to Include in a Living Will

-Before deciding what to include in a living will you might wish to discuss the details with your GP for their professional guidance and knowledge of your medical history, and to answer any questions you might have about the effect of any conditions you include in the living will.
+Before deciding what to include in a living will, you might wish to discuss the details with your GP for their professional guidance.
+They will know your medical history and be able to answer any questions you might have about the effect of any conditions you include in the living will.
 You don’t need the consent of your GP for your living will to be valid, but you might wish to ask them to sign the document to confirm that you were of sound mind when you signed the document.

-Things you might include in a living will are as follows:
+Things you might want to include in a living will are as follows:

 Creating a Living Will

-To create a valid living will that outlines a refusal for potentially life-saving treatment you will need to put it in writing and have the document signed and witnessed, including the statement, ‘even if life is at risk as a result’.
-Our team of experienced solicitors are here to help you with creating a living will that is valid and applicable when you need it.
+To create a valid living will that outlines a refusal for potentially life-saving treatment, you will need to put it in writing and have the document signed and witnessed, including the statement, ‘even if life is at risk as a result’.

 We recommend that after creating a living will that you regularly review it.
 The reason for this is that if your circumstances were to change after you signed the will, your living will may no longer be deemed valid or applicable.

-Once your living will has been finalised and is valid and applicable, you might wish to distribute copies among your GP, next of kin and those involved in your care.
-If you have made a health and welfare LPA, it is wise to consult a solicitor to ensure that your LPA and living will don’t conflict one another.
-For more information regarding setting up lasting power of attorney, please visit the dedicated page.
-Our team of experienced solicitors are here to advise you.
+Once your living will is finalised, valid and applicable, you might wish to distribute copies among your GP, next of kin and those involved in your care.
+If you have made a health and welfare lasting power of attorney (LPA), it is wise to consult a solicitor to ensure that your LPA and living will don’t conflict with one another.
+Please see our dedicated post for more information regarding lasting power of attorney.

 Our wills, probate and trusts team is here to help.